Depending on your network, it can cost up to £2 per day to use your phone in Spain. We review the best SIM cards for using your mobile phone in Spain.

 • You’ll need to get a pre-paid SIM (Prepago).
 As a traveller to Spain, you’ll need to get a pre-paid SIM card.
 It won’t be possible to get a contract plan (contrato) unless you have a Spanish bank account.
 If you want to top-up your SIM card, ask for ‘recargas’.
 You’ll probably need to top-up in person at a store as most UK bank cards cannot be used for topping up online.

 • Prices vary if you’re visiting the Canary Islands.
 Prices will be slightly lower if you’re buying a SIM card in Tenerife, Fuerteventura, Gran Canaria or Lanzarote.
 This is because they have a lower rate of sales tax (7% IGIC).
 This compares to the 21% IVA which is charged on the Spanish Peninsula and on the Balearic Islands.
-The advertised prices normally include 21% IVA.
+Advertised prices normally include 21% IVA.

 There are four main networks you’re able to choose from for your local Spanish SIM card: Movistar, Orange, Vodafone ES and Yoigo.